 27.7.1 Election of Constrained Output Generator Status

-A Scheduling Coordinator on behalf of a Generating Unit eligible for COG status must make an election to have the resource treated as a COG before each calendar year by registering the resource’s PMin in the Master File as equal to its PMax less 0.01 MW (PMin = PMax – 0.01 MW) within the timing requirements specified for Master File changes described in the applicable Business Practice Manual.
-Generating Units with COG status will be eligible to set LMPs in the IFM and RTM based on their Calculated Energy Bids.
+A Scheduling Coordinator on behalf of a Generating Unit eligible for Constrained Output Generator status must make an election to have the resource treated as a Constrained Output Generator before each calendar year by registering the resource’s PMin in the Master File as equal to its PMax less 0.01 MW (PMin = PMax – 0.01 MW) within the timing requirements specified for Master File changes described in the applicable Business Practice Manual.
+Generating Units with Constrained Output Generator status will be eligible to set LMPs in the Integrated Forward Market and Real-Time Market based on their Calculated Energy Bids.

-As with all Generating Units that are not Use-Limited Resources, a Scheduling Coordinator on behalf of a COG that is not a Use-Limited Resource must use the Proxy Cost methodology, as provided in Section 30.4, for determining its Start-Up Costs and Minimum Load Costs.
-A Scheduling Coordinator on behalf of a COG that is a Use-Limited Resource must elect to use either the Proxy Cost methodology or the Registered Cost methodology, as provided in Section 30.4, for determining its Start-Up Costs and Minimum Load Costs.
-A Calculated Energy Bid of a COG that is not a Use-Limited Resource will be calculated based on the Proxy Cost methodology.
-A Calculated Energy Bid of a COG that is a Use-Limited Resource will be calculated based on its election of the Proxy Cost methodology or the Registered Cost methodology.
-Whenever a Scheduling Coordinator for a COG submits an Energy Bid into the IFM or RTM, the CAISO will override that Bid and substitute the Calculated Energy Bid if the submitted Bid is different from the Calculated Energy Bid.
+As with all Generating Units that are not Use-Limited Resources, a Scheduling Coordinator on behalf of a Constrained Output Generator that is not a Use-Limited Resource must use the Proxy Cost methodology, as provided in Section 30.4, for determining its Default Start-Up Bids and Default Minimum Load Bids.
+A Scheduling Coordinator on behalf of a Constrained Output Generator that is a Use-Limited Resource must elect to use either the Proxy Cost methodology or the Registered Cost methodology, as provided in Section 30.4, for determining its Default Start-Up Bids and Default Minimum Load Bids.
+A Calculated Energy Bid of a Constrained Output Generator that is not a Use-Limited Resource will be calculated based on the Proxy Cost methodology.
+A Calculated Energy Bid of a Constrained Output Generator that is a Use-Limited Resource will be calculated based on its election of the Proxy Cost methodology or the Registered Cost methodology.
+Whenever a Scheduling Coordinator for a Constrained Output Generator submits an Energy Bid into the Integrated Forward Market or Real-Time Market, the CAISO will override that Bid and substitute the Calculated Energy Bid if the submitted Bid is different from the Calculated Energy Bid.

 * * * * *